Code of Behaviour

 • where individual teachers are encouraged to adopt an award system for their class;

-• in cases where a student has displayed exceptional behaviour and/or work, that the teacher will post home a Special Commendation acknowledging the contribution of the pupil;
+• in cases where a student has displayed exceptional behaviour and/or work, that the school will issue a Special Commendation acknowledging the contribution of the pupil;

 • where each student receives an individual report on his progress at regular intervals throughout the year;

-• at Assemblies during the course of the year, as well as at the Annual Prize-giving, aspects of school life are acknowledged and rewarded;
+• at frequent awards ceremonies and assemblies during the course of the year, as well as at the Annual Prize-giving, aspects of school life are acknowledged and rewarded;

 • various awards presentations throughout the year;

-• highlighting student achievements in our Newsletter, which is sent to parents on a regular basis and in notices throughout the school.
+• highlighting student achievements on the school app, and on screens and in notices throughout the school.

 The purpose of a sanction is to bring about a change in behaviour by: